VRARealty/vra-commission-calculator/README.md

 # VRA Commission Calculator

-This is a React app that helps agents estimate their income and referral bonuses based on the VRA Realty commission plans.
+This is a app that helps agents estimate their income and referral bonuses based on the VRA Realty commission plans.

 ## 🚀 Getting Started